Mundo Maya International Airport

 The airport lacks many amenities compared to other airports its size.
 It only has 1 small cafe landside, and a large sitting area and shop airside.
-Despite its size and lack of jetbridges, lounges, and restaurant it is still Guatemala's second busiest airport.
+Despite its size and lack of jetbridges, lounges, and restaurants, it is still Guatemala's second busiest airport.

-Mundo Maya Airport, like other airports in Guatemala, is going through some expansions, to provide a better service to passengers and airlines, so it will be able to accept a greater number of flights and larger aircraft.

 In 2012, the ICAO airport identifier for Mundo Maya International Airport changed from MGTK to MGMM.